LazaroOnline/FortiConnect/docs/UserGuide.md

 It will open a FortiClient window, or reuse the existing one if already open, then it will bring the window to the front active window and automatically enter your VPN password.
 The VPN user's name is not entered because FortiClient can be set to remember it.
 After that it will search your emails looking for the 2-Factor-Authentication email with the one-time VPN code and write it back in the FortiClient app.
+A beep sound will indicate that the app finished trying to fetch the email, this is usefull when running the app without UI.

 > It is important not to interact with the computer while this app is connecting to the VPN or otherwise it may not work.
 > This is due to the nature of the technology used to automate the connection,